vue-land/vue-land-bot/src/assets/how-to-get-help.md

 :small_orange_diamond: Can X be integrated with Y?
 :small_orange_diamond: Why am I just getting a white screen?

 These aren't proper questions.
 We can't tell what you really want to know.
 People won't volunteer to help you without knowing what the problem is.
 See <https://www.nohello.net/> and <https://dontasktoask.com/> for more details about why.
+Instead, please post a question that contains enough information about the problem for us to be able to attempt an answer.

 ---